fivetran/fivetran_sdk/README.md

 * [Local Testing Tools](tools/)

 ## Development
-You can follow the [SDK Development Guide](development-guide.md) in this repo for details on how to develop your code.
+You can follow the [SDK Development Guide](development-guide.md) for guidance on how to develop your code.

 Once you have your code ready to run:
 1. Start up your connector running on port 50051 (for destination code, use port 50052)